jcoupon/swot/README.md

 - parellelization.

 Contributions:
-- The core algorithm to compute the number of pairs from a tree is based on Martin Kilbinger's Ahtena code: http://www.cosmostat.org/software/athena/
+- the core algorithm to compute the number of pairs from a tree is based on Martin Kilbinger's Ahtena code: http://www.cosmostat.org/software/athena/
-- The galaxy-galaxy lensing core algorithm is based on Alexie Leauthaud's code (Leauthaud et al. (2010),  2010ApJ...709...97L).
+- the galaxy-galaxy lensing core algorithm is based on Alexie Leauthaud's code (Leauthaud et al. (2010),  2010ApJ...709...97L).
+- the rest was written by Jean Coupon.

+If you use this software, please cite Coupon et al. (2012, A&A, 542A, 5).

 ## Installation